oromedialab/zf2-lazy-form/README.md

 Important Instruction
 ------------
-Form can be initialized using FormElementManager only, lets see an example
+Form must be initialized using FormElementManager, lets see an example
 ```php
 // Correct approach
 $sm = $this->getServiceLocator();